esri-es/ArcGIS-REST-API/HostedFeatureServices/serviceDefinition.md

     "id": < relationshipId1 > ,
     "name": "<relationshipName1>",
     "relatedTableId": < relatedTableId1 > ,
-    "cardinality": "<esriRelCardinalityOneToOne>|<esriRelCardinalityOneToMany>|<esriRelCardinalityManyToMany>";, //Added at 10.1
+    "cardinality": "<esriRelCardinalityOneToOne>|<esriRelCardinalityOneToMany>|<esriRelCardinalityManyToMany>";, // Added at 10.1
-    "role": "<esriRelRoleOrigin>|<esriRelRoleDestination>";, //Added at 10.1
+    "role": "<esriRelRoleOrigin>|<esriRelRoleDestination>";, // Added at 10.1
-    "keyField": "<keyFieldName2>", //Added at 10.1
+    "keyField": "<keyFieldName2>", // Added at 10.1
-    "composite": < true > | < false > , //Added at 10.1
+    "composite": < true > | < false > , // Added at 10.1
-    "relationshipTableId": < attributedRelationshipClassTableId > , //Added in 10.1.
+    "relationshipTableId": < attributedRelationshipClassTableId > , // Added in 10.1.
 Returned only for attributed relationships
-    "keyFieldInRelationshipTable": "<key field in AttributedRelationshipClass table that matches keyField>" //Added in 10.1.
+    "keyFieldInRelationshipTable": "<key field in AttributedRelationshipClass table that matches keyField>" // Added in 10.1.
 Returned only for attributed relationships
 }
 ```